herovoe/sequelizesimpleloginapp/README.md

-# sequelizesimpleloginapp
+# A simple login app with sequelize

-A simple sequelize login app
+Edit database connection in app.js , and  write on console node app.js.